Manas2103/backend-prep/notes.md

 we will use this upload.fields -> inside this we need to create array of object of files' name and maxcount for each field.

+- when our the user is created inside the db mongodb automatically provides an _id to that user. which we can use.

 - Refer the code file for code.